espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 This section provides more details about specific use cases of SNTP service, with statically configured servers, or using DHCP provided servers, or both.
 The workflow is usually very simple:

 1) Initialize and configure the service using :cpp:func:`esp_netif_sntp_init()`.
+This operations can only be called once (unless the SNTP service has been destroyed by :cpp:func:`esp_netif_sntp_deinit()`)
 2) Start the service via :cpp:func:`esp_netif_sntp_start()`.
 This step is not needed if we auto-started the service in the previous step (default).
-It's useful to start the service explicitly after connecting, if we want to use DHCP obtained NTP servers.
-(This option needs to be enabled before connecting, but SNTP service should be started after)
+It is useful to start the service explicitly after connecting if we want to use the DHCP-obtained NTP servers.
+Please note, this option needs to be enabled before connecting, but the SNTP service should be started after.
 3) Wait for the system time to synchronize using :cpp:func:`esp_netif_sntp_sync_wait()` (only if needed).
 4) Stop and destroy the service using :cpp:func:`esp_netif_sntp_deinit()`.